ualberta-mueller-group/MCGS/docs/development-notes.md

     - `sumgame::solve` is a basic boolean negamax search for sums
     - `sumgame::solve_with_timeout` can search with a time limit
     - TODO `sumgame::solve_with_timeout` could use a macro to check if the result of a recursive call timed out
+    - `sumgame::solve_with_games` temporarily adds games to the sum, calls `sumgame::solve`, then removes the games and returns the result.

 ### "Logically const" interface for solving games
 - In both `alternating_move_game` and `sumgame`, the `solve` method is declared as const.